ClaudiuCeia/detect-translation/README.md

 ## Advanced usage

+### Use a “Skip to main content” link for more reliable matches

 Some translation services do not identify the page language using standard `lang` attributes.
 To identify the language of translation in these cases, `detect-translation` uses heuristics based on known translations of a “canary” element on your pages.

 By default, we use a hidden “Skip to main content” link, which is a common way of meeting a key accessibility requirement.

 If you don’t already have a skip link on your pages, it’s easy to add.
-It’s helpful if it’s the first element on the page:
+It’s best if it’s the first contentful element on the page:

 ```html
 <html lang="en">